F-16 Fighting Falcon Multirole Fighter, United States of America

 An upgraded version of the radar, AN/APG-68(V)9, has begun flight testing.
-The upgrade features: 30% increase in detection range, five times increase in processing speed, ten times increase in memory, as well as significant improvements in all modes, jam resistance and false alarm rate.
+The upgrade features a 30% increase in detection range, five times increase in processing speed, ten times increase in memory, as well as significant improvements in all modes, jam-resistance and false alarm rate.

 Navigation and communications

 The F-16 was the first operational US aircraft to receive a global positioning system (GPS).
-The aircraft has an inertial navigation system, either a Northrop Grumman (Litton) LN-39, LN-93 ring laser gyroscope or Honeywell H-423.
+The aircraft has an inertial navigation system and either a Northrop Grumman (Litton) LN-39, LN-93 ring laser gyroscope or Honeywell H-423.

 "The F-16 Fighting Falcon carries the Lockheed Martin LANTIRN infrared navigation and targeting system."